$4,216.00 - $6,576.00 Monthly

 Qualifications

-Direct work with people with disabilities
+Experience working with people with disabilities in independent living centers

 Physical Requirements